JJPR030803/NetGuard/docs/sniffer/getting-started.md

 ## Installation

-The sniffer module is included with the Network Security Suite.
+The sniffer module is included with NetGuard.
 Make sure you have all dependencies installed:

 ```bash
 # Using uv